charMstr/ft_services/srcs/Wordpress/README.md

 php-fmp will be a single process handling **ALL** php scritps for Nginx (for all its requests) from the outside._

+The mysql client is part of the php dependencies.
+Since we use a php 7 version, the old php-mysql packages needs to be replaced by php-mysqli packages.

+In the wordpress installation folder, activate the debug option within the file wp-config.php and life will be easier while troubleshoting.

 ## RUNNING PROCESSES IN THE SAME CONTAINER

 - Nginx